Pop out cake: In fictional works

 Pop out cakes are a common trope, used especially in television and films.
 Notable examples include: In the movie Some Like It Hot (1959), starring Marilyn Monroe, in which a gangster pops out of a cake with a machine gun, killing almost everyone in the room; and pop outs by Erika Eleniak in the movie Under Siege (1992); Mariah Carey in the music video for the song "Loverboy" (2001); and The Joker in the September 11, 1992 "Joker's Favor" episode of Batman: The Animated Series.

+In Game of Thrones, a pop out cake has doves fly out after Joffrey slices the cake with his sword at his wedding.
+A few dead birds are seen laying in or near the cake, used to show how careless and cruel Joffrey is as well as referencing the medieval tradition and Song of Sixpence.

 Occasionally a joke of some kind is added, such as an old lady or a hairy man popping out of the cake, in comedies like Family Guy or The Simpsons.
-Another common joke, notably featured in the Addams Family movie, is that the woman gets inside the cake before it is baked.
+A macabre joke, notably featured in The Addams Family (1991), is that the woman gets inside the cake before it is baked.

 An example of the pop out cake being more than an incidental element of a story can be found in Dalton City, the 49th album of the Western comics series Lucky Luke, published in 1969, in which there is the running gag of a dancing girl named Belle who is meant to pop out of a huge cake made by Averell Dalton while yelling "Youpee" during a wedding party, but she repeatedly fails to open the lid of the (abnormally hard) cake.
 At the very end of the album she eventually succeeds in popping out, only to see that the party is long over and everyone has left.